duftler/click-to-deploy/k8s/spinnaker/README.md

 environment in Cloud Shell, and update it by cloning this repo
 * Verify that you are managing the correct Spinnaker instance by ensuring that you are connected to the GKE cluster containing the Spinnaker instance you intend to manage
-* Update your configuration but pulling the config from the Spinnaker instance into your management environment.
+* Update your configuration by pulling the config from the Spinnaker instance into your management environment.
 * Refresh the management environment interface to reflect your updated configuration
 * Make all of your changes using `hal` in Cloud Shell, using the commands provided by the